 Initially, Trauma Therapist Network will focus on the United States, and as our capacity grows we can expand to list resources worldwide.
 This site is for anyone who wants to learn about trauma and find help for self or someone they care about.

-Finding a trauma therapist has always been difficult and now that trauma is becoming more commonly known, thanks to the efforts of people and organizations that have been doing this a lot longer than I have, many therapists identify as having training and experience in working with trauma.
-This is great!
+Finding a trauma therapist has always been difficult.
+However, now that trauma is becoming more commonly known, many therapists identify as having training and experience in working with trauma.
+This thanks to the efforts of people and organizations that have been doing this a lot longer than I have.
+Ultimately, this is great!
 This is what we want!
-More and more therapists with expertise in helping trauma survivors!
+More and more trauma therapists with expertise in helping trauma survivors!
 But…

-I know, because I have looked for a trauma therapist for myself, members of my family, friends and potential clients, that it is very difficult to discern what type of training – whether a 3 hour Continuing Education (CE) training or a 3 year, 180+ CE credit course – the therapist has completed based on their listing in a general therapist search directory.
-So I created Trauma Therapist Network’s directory specifically for finding a trauma therapist with details on specialization and types of trauma therapy to help a potential client find what they’re looking for.
+I know, because I have looked for a trauma therapist for myself, members of my family, friends and potential clients, that it is very difficult to discern what type of training is best.
+Whether a 3 hour Continuing Education (CE) training or a 3 year, 180+ CE credit course – the trauma therapist has completed based on their listing in a general therapist search directory.
+So I created Trauma Therapist Network’s counseling directory specifically for finding a trauma therapist with details on specialization and types of trauma therapy to help a potential client find what they’re looking for.

 There is a trauma therapist out there – with varying types of training and professional experience – for everyone who wants one.
-I want everyone who needs a therapist to find the person that is the right fit for where they are in their healing journey at the moment that they’re searching.
+I want everyone who needs a trauma therapist to find the person that is the right fit for where they are in their healing journey at the moment that they’re searching.